antonbolychev/acm2025-wasserschwein-acrobot/README.md

 - Calculating the total energy of the system
 - Comparing it to the target energy at the upright position
 - Integrating $\hat b_2$ equation
-- Applying torque to regulate the energy to the target value according to daptive term
+- Applying torque to regulate the energy to the target value according to adaptive term

 The Lyapunov function candidate used is: